lightningnetwork/lnd/lnwire/README.md

 The lnwire package implements the Lightning Network wire protocol.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with lighting peers at the wire protocol level.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with lightning peers at the wire protocol level.

 ## Installation and Updating